You have one fire starter in your bug out bag and another in your car glove compartment.

 As with any time you’re starting a fire, you need a game plan for what tinder you’re going to light, and then how you’re going to get a larger fire going.

 Practicing with field expedient tinder is always fun such as paper towel, cotton balls, or newspaper.
+Dig through your recycling and you're bound to find something that can double as tinder.

 Carefully touch the base of the lightbulb to the positive and negative terminals of the battery and the filament will light up.